joekamibeppu/ssh-keygen-impostor/README.md

 ### Usage

-Please clone the repository into a Bash environment.
+Please clone the repository into a Bash environment, and switch into the repository.
 In order to load the impostor function into the local command prompt, run:

 `source export_ssh_keygen.txt`